texta-tk/texta-tk.github.io/source/searcher.rst

 Search
 ########

-The Search application allows user to perform searches and aggregations over the data.
-Search results can be used as an input to machine learning models.
+The Search application allows users to perform searches and aggregations over the data.
+Search results can be used as input to machine learning models.
 .. note::
-	In order to use **Search**, project and indices must be selected from the upper right panel.
+	To use the Search project and indices must be selected from the upper right panel.

-Search's graphical interface (:numref:`search_panel`) consists three panels.
+The Search's graphical interface (:numref:`search_panel`) consists of three panels.
-These are :ref:`Current Search <currentsearch>`, :ref:`Saved Searches <savedsearches>` and :ref:`Aggregations <aggregations>`.
+These are :ref:`Current Search <currentsearch>`, :ref:`Saved Searches <savedsearches>`, and :ref:`Aggregations <aggregations>`.
 By default the panel of Current Search open.
 Clicking on the name of the panel collapses or opens that panel.

 .. _search_panel: